 Snowman Ornament Supplies

-Here are some basic supplies you might need to make your own DIY snowman ornaments this Christmas:
+Here are some basic supplies that I usually have on hand in my craft room to make DIY snowman ornaments for Christmas:

 - clear glass balls